Laaxus/LRoAI/README.md

 ## Announcement

-This mod is updated to 1.5.2.
+This mod is updated to 1.5.3.

+version 0.3.0 released.

+Lot of things changed, but I would still recommend to stick to vanilla ai for now.

+The ai is now much better at managing its money, I can finally focus on what the ai build and where!

 ## Description